The Killer (play): Analysis

 In an interview with Claude Bonnefoy, Ionesco said of the killer in the "radiant city": "It's the fall, it's original sin, in other words, a slackening of attention, of the strength with which one looks at things; or again in other words, it's losing the faculty of wonderment; oblivion; the paralysis bred by habit."
 Ionesco goes on to complain about the way critics missed this aspect of the play: "Nobody came close to understanding the play in this way.
 The critics said that it was not in fact about a radiant city, or rather, that this radiant city was the modern city, industrial and technological ...
 For me, the 'radiant' city means a city 'shining with light'.
 Some people also said that this radiant city was not a happy city since a criminal could enter it and flourish in it.
 That's quite wrong.
 It was a very happy city that had been entered by a destructive spirit.
 (The word 'destructive' is more appropriate than 'good' or 'evil' – they're very vague notions.) ”.

 Adaptations

+On September 14, 1964 there was a radio adaptation of “The Killer” broadcast on the BBC Third Programme.
+It was produced by H.B.
+Fortuin.
+The cast featured Eric Barker, Nigel Stock and Avis Bunnage.

-A radio version of Tueur sans gages titled Killer, adapted by Dan Rebellato and directed by Polly Thomas, was broadcast on BBC Radio 3 on 18 April 2021, with Toby Jones as "Sam Barringer", Christine Bottomley as "Dani" and Toby Hadoke as "The Killer".
+A version of Tueur sans gages titled Killer, adapted by Dan Rebellato and directed by Polly Thomas, was broadcast on BBC Radio 3 on 18 April 2021, with Toby Jones as "Sam Barringer", Christine Bottomley as "Dani" and Toby Hadoke as "The Killer".